Important Parts of a Rolex Watch: The Bezel

 Decorative Rolex Bezels

 Perhaps the most famous type of Rolex bezel is the fluted bezel.
 Instantly recognizable, the fluted bezel adds a touch of formality to a Rolex thanks to its design and material.
 A fluted Rolex bezel is exclusively made in gold.
-Fluted bezels can be found on Datejust watches, Day-Date watches, Oyster Perpetual watches, and Air-King watches.
+Fluted bezels can be found on Datejust watches, Day-Date watches, Oyster Perpetual watches, and Date model watches.

 The simplest of Rolex bezels, the domed bezel (also known as the smooth bezel) is void of any decoration.
 It just features a flat and clean texture.
 While its design is understated, it’s actually the most versatile of Rolex bezels since it’s available in steel, all three shades of gold, and platinum.
 It’s also found across most Rolex collections.
 These include Air-King watches, Datejust watches, Date watches, Day-Date watches, Explorer watches, Milgauss watches, and Oyster Perpetual watches.